inet256/inet256/README.md

 - [ ] DHCPv6 server which gives out addresses corresponding to virtual nodes.
 - [ ] IPv4 VPN, declarative mappings from INET256 -> IPv4. similar to WireGuard.

+- [x] netcat.
+Send newline separated messages to other nodes: `inet256 nc`.
+- [x] echo.
+A server to echo messages back to the sender: `inet256 echo`.

 ## Code Tour
 - `pkg/inet256` API definitions.
 Mostly things required by the spec.